syn990/SYN-RTOS/README.md

 This operating system is completely free and modifiable to the fullest extent and requires next to no effort to install.

-It allows you full modification to implement any specific features you may need.
-By design the installer is text based and if modified will effectively provide a template to produce your own meta-distribution.

-The system installs itself in a meer couple of minutes and will always be fully up-to-date with packages, these are normally their latest stable versions a few revisions ahead of Windows/Linux packages ensuring you get the latest features and security updates without instability.
+It allows you to implement any specific features you may need.
+By design the installer is text based and effectively provides a template to produce your own meta-distribution.
+The system installs will always be fully up-to-date with packages, these are normally their latest stable versions a few revisions ahead of Windows/Linux packages ensuring you get the latest features and security updates without instability.

 This repository's sole purpose is to contain the full build materials for SYN-RTOS-V3.
 Please scroll down to find build instructions and eye-candy.